We Do All Types of Translation

 Such pauses are usually short because a professional interpreter is able to prepare their translation while listening to the speech so as to simply produce their translation during the pause.

 It is typically required in the following situations:

 The great thing about interpretation is that it is highly mobile and can be used in situations involving movement from place to place, for example, when visiting a number of industrial facilities, conducting negotiations and taking part in subsequent tours, etc.

-Good simultaneous interpretation is the toughest type of translation and is considered to be the ultimate example of professionalism.
-This kind of interpretation is typically required at events with a very large number of participants.
+Good simultaneous translation is the toughest type of translation and is considered to be the ultimate example of professionalism.
+This kind of translation is typically required at events with a very large number of participants.

 Simultaneous interpretation is performed in sync with the speech.
 Being a highly stressful kind of work, simultaneous translation is done by at least two interpreters.
 To ensure high quality, interpreters replace each other every 15-20 minutes.

 DEIR employs professional interpreters with relevant qualifications allowing them to perform consecutive or simultaneous interpretation of any duration at any sort of event.